Irreversible Damage: Reception

 Responses to the book have been divided.
 It was positively reviewed by Nick Cater in The Spectator Australia, by The Economist, by Emily Hourican in the Irish Independent, by Madeleine Kearns in the National Review, by Christina Patterson in The Sunday Times, by Naomi Schaefer Riley in Commentary, and by Janice Turner in The Times of London.
 It received mixed reviews from the theologian Tina Beattie in The Tablet and the psychologist Christopher Ferguson in a Psychology Today blogpost.
 It was negatively reviewed by Sarah Fonseca in the Los Angeles Review of Books and by Jack Turban, a fellow in psychiatry and researcher in transgender mental health, in a Psychology Today blogpost.
-Science-Based Medicine retracted a positive review by the physician Harriet Hall and subsequently published a series of articles criticizing the book.
+Science-Based Medicine retracted a positive review by their co-editor the physician Harriet Hall and subsequently published a series of articles criticizing the book.
+Hall published a revised review on her own website describing it as "An important book that is flawed but raises serious questions".

 The Economist included Irreversible Damage among its books of the year for 2020.
 The Economist called the book "one of the first accessible treatments of a subject that has generated much fascinated coverage" but remarked it had not received many reviews in mainstream papers.
 It credited Shrier with "[telling] the stories of those she interviews with great care", but suggested that she might have overstated the extent to which teenagers were receiving medical interventions.
 Madeleine Kearns reviewed Irreversible Damage alongside Debra W. Soh's The End of Gender.
 She stated that Shrier's book provided "a personal, inquisitive, and often moving narrative".
 Naomi Schaefer Riley wrote that Shrier was correct to ask "what's ailing" adolescents who appeared to suddenly begin identifying as transgender.
 She endorsed Shrier's criticisms of transgender healthcare and online transgender activism.
 Janice Turner called the book "fearless", remarking on the controversy surrounding it and endorsing its conclusions.